About SCAPE

 Meet our directors

 Ben Ferrari graduated from the Institute of Archaeology, UCL in 1987 and worked for the Archaeological Diving Unit, based in St Andrews, from 1987 until 1992.
 He conducted his doctoral research on formation processes associated with submerged archaeological deposits.
 He then joined the Royal Commission on the Historical Monuments of England to lead the compilation of the maritime element of the National Monuments Record.
-After leaving the RCHME Ben worked in the University sector developing commercial opportunities for research and is currrently Chief Strategy Officer at Imprimatur Capial.
+After leaving the RCHME Ben worked in the University sector developing commercial opportunities for research.
+He is an expert in the field of low carbon and circular economy and passionate about leadership in climate change action.

 David Caldwell studied archaeology at Edinburgh University and undertook a PhD on the early use of guns in Scotland.
 He spent 38 years working as a curator for the National Museums of Scotland, latterly as Keeper of Scotland and Europe and Keeper of Archaeology.
 He has published extensively on Scottish archaeology and history, including books on weapons and warfare, Islay and the Lewis Chessmen.
 In the 1990s he directed major research excavations at Finlaggan in Islay.
 He is President of the Society of Antiquaries of Scotland and Chair of Fife Cultural Trust.